tylervanzanten/movielist/README.md

 ## Usage

-You will need to edit the SQL database info for it to work with your own database.
+display.php is the file you want to run; the rest just make display.php work.
+You will need to edit the SQL database info in display.php for it to work with your own database.